accessibility-luxembourg/accessibilite.public.lu/content/en/raweb1/rgaa/criteres/1.3/annexe.md

 #### Special cases

-Special cases are managed when the image is used as a [CAPTCHA](#captcha) or as a [test image](#test-image).
-In this situation, where it is not possible to provide a relevant alternative without destroying the object of the CAPTCHA or test, the criterion is not applicable.
+There are special considerations when the image is used as a [CAPTCHA](#captcha) or as a [test image](#test-image).
+In this case, where it is not possible to provide a relevant alternative without destroying the object of the CAPTCHA or test, the criterion is not applicable.

-Note: the case of CAPTCHAs and test images is dealt with specifically by criterion 1.4.
+Note: the case of CAPTCHAs and test images is addressed specifically in criterion 1.4.